hieuimba/Lichess-Spark-DataPipeline/README.md

 - Go to the Compute tab in your Databricks workspace
 - Under Policies, select "Create policy"
-- Paste the content from the [sparkClusterPolicy file](c) into the policy definition
+- Paste the content from the [sparkClusterPolicy file](c) into the policy definition field
 - Save the policy
-- Copy the policy ID for later use in Data Factory
+- Copy the policy ID for later use in Data Factory.

 ![image](https://github.com/user-attachments/assets/5afa14e2-2e87-49f4-9052-4f6bba43b2fb)

 Note: This custom cluster policy defines a single-node cluster.
-This cluster type works best for this project because the PGN file format doesn't fully support Spark's distributed computing capabilities.
+This cluster type works best for this data pipeline because the `concurrent.futures` module is used to distribute tasks across cores which only works on the driver node.

 ### 6. Configure Data Factory